Zar Amir Ebrahimi: 2006: Rising popularity through Nargess

 In 2006, Amir Ebrahimi starred in the hit television series Nargess directed by Sirous Moghaddam.
 The series was one of the most successful series of the year and during its airing, Amir Ebrahimi became very popular.
 The series later won the Hafez Award for Best Television Series.
-The same year, Amir Ebrahimi starred in the critically acclaimed drama film Trip to Hidalou, alongside Homayoun Ershadi and Mahmoud Pakniat, directed by Mojtaba Raie.
+The same year, Amir Ebrahimi starred in the critically acclaimed drama film Journey to Hidalou, alongside Homayoun Ershadi and Mahmoud Pakniat, directed by Mojtaba Raie.
 The film premiered at the 34th Fajr Film Festival and won the Best Art & Experience Film award.

-Months after the final episode of Nargess was broadcast, Amir Ebrahimi became the center of a national scandal when a homemade sex tape purportedly featuring her was leaked to the internet.
+Months after the final episode of Nargess was broadcast, Amir Ebrahimi became the center of a national scandal when a homemade sex tape purportedly featuring her was leaked online.
+She was facing a prison sentence and 99 lashes in 2008 when she decided to flee Iran.
 Due to the scandal, she was banned from appearing in Iranian films and television for 10 years.
-Trip to Hidalou was also banned from screening due to the scandal and was never released.
+Journey to Hidalou was also banned from screening due to the scandal and was never released.

 2008–2019: Emigration and new projects

-After Amir Ebrahimi was in danger of being imprisoned, she fled Iran and moved to Paris, France in 2008.
+After Amir Ebrahimi was in danger of being imprisoned, she fled Iran and moved to Paris, France, in 2008.
 Months before her emigration, she had a small role in Palme d'Or-winning director Abbas Kiarostami's 2008 film Shirin, which premiered at the 65th Venice International Film Festival.

 In 2009, she started over her acting career in France with Mohamad Rezaierad's play Silent Taheregan's Dream, alongside Shabnam Tolouei.

 In 2010, Amir Ebrahimi starred in Tinouche Nazmjou's play Voices of Women / Voices of Blood at Théâtre Pentu et Parole Avalancheuse, Théâtre de l'Épée de Bois and Festival de l'arpenteur in Grenoble.

 In 2011, she appeared in the television documentary Great Persians, directed by Wesley Eremenko-Dodd and broadcast by BBC World Service.

 In 2012, she starred in Ebrahim Makki's play The Land of Fear and Hope at Salle Ayad Paris.
 She also acted in Hamid Djavdan's play Little Red Boy (2014–2015) at La Compagnie des Mirages.

 In 2015, Amir Ebrahimi acted in two short films, A Souvenir for My Mother and Jila directed by Iranian directors Mohammad Reza Kalani and Karim Lakzadeh, premiered at the 2015 Fribourg International Film Festival.
 She also did voice acting in Arte's Silex and the City from 2015 to 2017.

 She got her first leading role by starring as Vida Irandoost in the Swedish drama film Bride Price vs. Democracy (2016) directed by Reza Rahimi.
 For her performance in the film, she won the award for Best Lead Actress in a Foreign Language Film at the 2018 Nice International Film Festival and received two other nominations.